-The population status of birds, including hatches and deaths at individual locations; however, is not available for the period 1974 - 1995 from both the CZA inventory and records made available by holding zoos.
+The population status of birds. including hatches and deaths at individual locations; however, is not available for the period 1974 - 1995 from both the CZA inventory and records made available by holding zoos.
 Census trends based on CZA inventory from 1995 were plotted using the populations for each financial year.
 Beginning of each financial year was considered as the time interval for each reporting cycle.
-The population trends indicate that the captive population in Indian zoos is present at a single location with a total of 30 birds.
+The population trends indicate that the captive population in Indian zoos was spread across eight zoos with a total population of 34 birds.
 The population reached a maximum of 45 birds in 2004 and showed a decline till 2008 with only 20 birds remaining.
-The population recovered subsequently and in 2017 the captive population included 30 birds based on records made available by Kamla Nehru Zoological Garden, Ahmedabad, and the CZA inventory.
+The population recovered subsequently and in 2016 the captive population included 33 birds based on records made available by Kamla Nehru Zoological Garden, Ahmedabad, while the CZA inventory records a total of 29 birds.